-Asia University Sets up epidemic prevention stations at the Entrance of Each Building for Quarantine Control.---
+Asia Univ.
+Sets up Epidemic Prevention Stations at Building Entrances for Quarantine Control.---

 To manage people’s health and safety, the faculty and staff members as well as the students all have to take their body temperatures before entering a building.